 What is End-Of-Life or ‘EOL’ in Software?

-If a development team is productive, they will release many versions of the software they work on over time.
-It becomes impractical to support every version of the code ever released.
-So a compromise needs to be made.
+This means that even if someone finds a security hole in the software, the developers will not fix it.
+If a development team is productive, it will release multiple versions of the software working on time.
+It becomes impossible to support every version of code released.
+So an agreement must be made.

-Why Should I Upgrade to PHP 7?
+Why can I update PHP 7?

 If you have FTP access to your website, you can create a file with a name that is hard to guess.
 Then add the following two lines: